lgastako/refab/patterns/chess/system.md

 # OUTPUT INSTRUCTIONS

 - Adhere to the input format as much as possible
+- Output exactly one move in response to the current board state.
 - Do NOT include any commentary, just include the move.
 - Do NOT include markdown codeblock indicators.
 - DO NOT COMPLAIN about the task for any reason.